radical-collaboration/DeepDriveMD/README.md

+# This Branch holds code for Adaptive and Asynchronous execution paterns

+Note: For  JSSPP paper please check the JSSPP folder

 # DeepDriveMD

 DeepDriveMD, Deep learning-driven Adaptive Molecular Simulations for Protein Folding, is a toolkit developed by Brookhaven National Laboratobry (BNL)/RADICAL Laboratory at Rutgers, in collaboration with Argonne National Laboratory.